gimlicin/RovicAppv2/CAPSTONE_DEFENSE_SCRIPT.md

 ---

 ### **2. Customer Module + Category Module (90 seconds)**
 *"Now I'm logged in as a customer.
-Notice the personalized dashboard..."*
+From here I can easily browse products, filter by category, and view my previous orders."*

 **Actions:**
-- Show customer dashboard
+- Show the main shop page after login
 - Browse product categories
 - Click through different categories (Fresh Meats, Processed Items, etc.)
+- Briefly show the My Orders page

-**Script:** *"The customer module provides a complete shopping experience with personalized dashboards and order tracking.
+**Script:** *"The customer module provides a complete shopping experience with intuitive product browsing, category filtering, and an easy way for customers to review their previous orders through the My Orders page.
 Our category module organizes products dynamically with SEO-friendly URLs and intuitive browsing."*

 ---